 Just like adults, children measure their quality of life by the quality of their relationships.
 Their soul happiness depends on it and this should never be underestimated.

 If you think that your aides, teachers, and therapists count as your child’s friends, (as well as social time), you are mistaken.
 It is imperative that you incorporate plenty of authentic relationship-building time with peers that have the potential to be real friends.
 It might require searching for resources like a playdate or social mediator, but it is well worth the effort.

-Siblings of children with special needs are amongst some of the sweetest, most well-adjusted, sensitive beings you will ever meet.
-There are many reasons for this, including that they have had to learn the importance of thinking of others earlier then their peers, thus speeding up their maturity.
+Siblings of children with special needs are among some of the sweetest, most well-adjusted, sensitive beings you will ever meet.
+There are many reasons for this, including that they have had to learn the importance of thinking of others earlier than their peers, thus speeding up their maturity.
 But sometimes it’s at a cost…

 #6 Neglect to actively nurture your soul